Nerzilus/liquidity-aggregator-demo/README.md

 3.Open a second terminal and run the test.js script.
 It will make a swap at each one of the pool and return the amount of tokens that would be received as result.

+Here we have 3 pools on uniswap with the fees of 1%, 0.3% and 0.05% respectively, a pool on sushiswap with a fee of 0.3% and a pool on pancakeswap with a fee of 0.05%.

 <img width="805" alt="image" src="https://github.com/Nerzilus/liquidity-aggregator-demo/assets/66218208/e46d95a0-3336-48a9-a8f8-b1a786bf8c78">

 4.Now run the swap.js script, it will return the amount of tokens resuilting in swaping on the best pool.